CS-5/eventflare/packages/api/README.md

 ### 👀 Previewing and Publishing

 For information on how to preview and publish your worker, please see the [Wrangler docs](https://developers.cloudflare.com/workers/tooling/wrangler/commands/#publish).

+## 🤢 Issues

+If you run into issues with this specific project, please feel free to file an issue [here](https://github.com/cloudflare/workers-typescript-template/issues).
+If the problem is with Wrangler, please file an issue [here](https://github.com/cloudflare/wrangler/issues).

 ## ⚠️ Caveats